 2. Mixing Part A and Part B

 Limit the mixing time for 5-8 minutes.
 Use caution to avoid excessive air entrapment into the bulk of the mixture.
-Scrap the sides of the mixing container from time to time to ensure that homogeneous state is achieved.
+Scrap the sides of the mixing container from time to time to ensure that a homogeneous state is achieved.

 3. Optimal working temperature

 Coating Epoxy should be used in temperatures 22-27°C. Temperatures below 22°C are not ideal for Coating Epoxy because of the significant viscosity increase.
-You can use Coating Epoxy in low temperature conditions if you have a vacuum chamber to degas the mixed liquid.
+You can use Coating Epoxy in low-temperature conditions if you have a vacuum chamber to degas the mixed liquid.

 4. Speed of cure and ambient temperature

-5. Coating epoxy use for small castings
+5. Coating epoxy used for small castings

-You can also exceed the above mentioned thickness if the volume of your pour is less than 80mL.
+You can also exceed the above-mentioned thickness if the volume of your pour is less than 80mL.
 Try to make a set of coasters with our Nerpa Polymers Coating Epoxy, Liquid Colourants and Pearlescent Colour Pigments!

 6. Use of the torch

 Experienced users know the trick of getting rid of air bubbles by using a propane torch.
-Combination of the heat and carbon dioxide from the bursts of flame immediately lowers the viscosity of epoxy and increases the surface tension of the bubbles.
+The combination of heat and carbon dioxide from the bursts of flame immediately lowers the viscosity of the epoxy and increases the surface tension of the bubbles.
 These two effects together efficiently force bubbles to pop.
 Only use the propane torch if you have previous experience.
 Do not use this method in spaces where flammable materials are present.
 Plan your actions ahead.
 Prepare a fire extinguisher in case of an emergency.

 Depending on the type of your torch, short, 1-2-second-long bursts 10-20 cm away from the epoxy surface are optimal for maximum bubble disappearance.